Ralim/IronOS/Documentation/DebugMenu.md

 ### ID
 - This is used by Irons that have an ID and serial number to help check if the iron is authentic.
 All Pinecil V1 show the same ID number as this is the number programmed into the MCU.
 - The new Pinecil V2 released Aug.
 2, 2022 now uses BL706, which enables generating a unique ID/Serial number to every iron.
-This can be used to verify your Pinecil authenticity [here](https://pinecil.pine64.org/).
+This can be used to [verify your V2 authenticity here](https://pinecil.pine64.org/).

 ### Max